Integration flows

 -

-Components: An integration component is a small application specialized on retrieving/storing objects from/to a service such as Salesforce, Quickbooks, SAP, etc. Every step in a flow contains a component which consumes input, connects a service, produces output.
+An integration component is a small application specialized in retrieving/storing objects from/to a service such as Salesforce, Quickbooks, SAP, or similar.
+Every step in a flow contains a component which consumes input, connects a service, produces output.

 -